pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/09-idealization-timing-and-regulatory-function.md

 HFP is not triggered by disappointment, conflict, criticism, or unmet expectation.
 It is triggered by reciprocity.

-When the object ceases to function as a passive surface and instead responds as a symmetrical participant—by returning care without deference, assuming mutuality, naming reciprocity, or engaging as an equal regulator—the regulatory demand changes.
+When the object ceases to function as a passive surface and instead responds as a symmetrical participant by returning care without deference, assuming mutuality, naming reciprocity, or engaging as an equal regulator, the regulatory demand changes.
 Symmetry is no longer externalized.
 It must be tolerated internally.

 At this point, the construct fails.